User defined SQL formatting profiles in ApexSQL Refactor

-ApexSQL Refactor takes formatting to a new level, making maintaining a personal formatting style much easier in multiple-user environment or in companies with strict formatting requirements by allowing them to switch between different formatting styles in a single click
+ApexSQL Refactor takes formatting to a new level, making maintaining a personal formatting style much easier in multiple-user environment or in companies with strict formatting requirements by allowing them to switch between different formatting styles in a single click.

-With ApexSQL Refactor you can:
+ApexSQL Refactor can:

 - Group and categorize formatting styles